Skip to main content

 Rule 4123-14-02 | Procedures for the collection of premiums from non-complying employers.

 (A) Whenever the bureau of workers' compensation finds that an employer that was subject to division (B)(2) of section 4123.01 of the Revised Code failed to comply with the law in matters of workers' compensation coverage, the bureau shall notify the employer in writing of such a finding.
-The notice shall outline the period of time during which the employer was an amenable employer, and shall specify that the employer has twenty days from the service of the notice to pay the applicable premium or penalty as required by law.
+The notice will outline the period of time during which the employer was an amenable employer, and specify that the employer has twenty days from the service of the notice to pay the applicable premium or penalty as set forth by law.

-(B) If the employer does not pay the applicable premium or penalty within the twenty day period referred to in paragraph (A) of this rule, the bureau or its authorized agent shall immediately make an assessment of the amount due from the employer, in accordance with sections 4123.32 and 4123.37 of the Revised Code.
-The assessment shall be based on such information as may be in the possession of the bureau.
+(B) If the employer does not pay the applicable premium or penalty within the twenty day period referred to in paragraph (A) of this rule, the bureau or its authorized agent shall immediately make an assessment of the amount due from the employer, based on such information as may be in the possession of the bureau, in accordance with sections 4123.32 and 4123.37 of the Revised Code.

 (D) The bureau or its authorized agent, under the authority of section 4123.78 of the Revised Code, shall file with the county recorder of any counties in which such employer's property may be located a certificate of the amount of premium and penalty due from such employer and the amount due shall be a lien from the date of filing against the real and personal property of the employer within each county in which such certificate is filed.

-(E) In the event a petition objecting to the assessment is duly filed by the employer, the bureau shall reexamine the assessment.
-The matter shall then be referred to the administrator of workers' compensation, who may refer the matter to be set for a hearing before the bureau of workers' compensation adjudicating committee.
+(E) In the event a petition objecting to the assessment is duly filed by the employer, the bureau shall reexamine the assessment that is the subject of the petition and refer the matter to the secretary of the adjudicating committee, who will schedule the matter for a hearing before the bureau of workers' compensation adjudicating committee.
 The notice of hearing shall be mailed to the petitioner by certified mail and to its representative, setting forth the date, time and place of the hearing.
 It will be mailed to the parties, as indicated above, not less than fourteen days before the date of such a hearing.
 In justifiable cases an emergency hearing may be arranged.

 (F) A copy of the administrator's finding and order shall be mailed by certified mail to the party assessed and by regular mail to the representative of such a party.

-(G) If the administrator orders the employer to pay the assessment, payment shall become due ten days after the notice of the finding and order of the administrator was mailed to such employer.
+(G) If the administrator orders the employer to pay the assessment, payment is due ten days after the notice of the finding and order of the administrator was mailed to such employer.

 (H) The employer has the right to appeal the administrator's decision to the court of common pleas of Franklin county upon the execution of a bond to the state in double the amount due and ordered paid by the bureau, upon the condition that the employer will pay any judgment and costs rendered against it for the premium, as provided in section 4123.37 of the Revised Code.